Welcome to Race Around Ireland

 Entries for 2014 are now open.

 On Sunday 31st of August 2014, cyclists from all over the world will line up in Trim, County Meath, to take on the 6th Race Around Ireland and the Irish Ultra Challenge (formerly the ‘Race Around Ireland 1100′).
 In the shadow of the imposing Trim Castle the riders will prepare themselves for one of the toughest cycling challenges in the world.
+This year the solo Race Around Ireland will be the first ever UMCA Long-Distance European Championships.

 The Race Around Ireland is regarded as one of the toughest cycling challenges in the world and will take the racers on a 2,150km journey past some of the most stunning scenery in Ireland.
 The route will take you past Newgrange, The Causeway Coast, Malin Head, The Cliffs of Moher, The Ring of Kerry, Mizen Head, the Garden County (Wicklow) and back to Navan in County Meath and ALL within a week.